 Bearland

-The area is preserved today in name by Bearland, the street that links Quay Street with Longsmith Street.
-The latter was the centre of Gloucester’s once important iron-smith industry.
-Ore was delivered from the Forest of Dean to The Quay, the city’s port facility before the early 19th-century construction of Gloucester Docks.
+The bare land thus created is preserved today in name by Bearland, the street that links Quay Street with Longsmith Street.
+The latter was the centre of Gloucester's once important iron-smith industry.
+Ore was delivered from the Forest of Dean to The Quay, the city's port facility before the early 19th-century construction of Gloucester Docks.
 Gloucester smiths supplied weapons and utensils to King Henry II in the years 1171–1173, when the king invaded Ireland and faced revolt by his sons.
 They also provided materiel for the crusades and, in the first half of the 13th century, to King Henry III for his campaigns in Wales and France.

 By the 18th century the iron-smith industry had declined.
 Longsmith Street became a fashionable residential area and development began to encroach on the bare land.
 Today, the Bearland area is the city's civic centre, the location of its courts, Shire Hall and main police station.